DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES.

 The Cons

 The website user interface has a poor design.
-Except for the large download button to avoid confusion, the design doesn’t compete with other options.
+The design doesn’t compete with other options except for the large download button to avoid confusion.

-Music Sound’s Fesliyan Studios is a hub of various royalty-free and free sound effects from commercial to trailer background themes and EDM electronic.
+Music Sound’s Fesliyan Studios is a hub of royalty-free and free sound effects, including commercial, trailer, and electronic EDM background themes.

 They boast of having a high-quality selection of gun sounds, including burst shots, single shots, machine guns, automatic gunfire, and more.